Reesist/reesist/README.md

 **About Reesist**
 ---------------

 2022-2023 has shown us the lengths that certain entities will go through to control what they fear and or do not understand.
 Reesist will be a community driven and run project.
 There will be no owner, no VC backing, no controlling investors, no doxxed developers unless they choose to.
-There is nobody that can shut it down once the Genesis block is completed.
+There is nobody that can shut it down once the Genesis block is complete.
+Reesist is created to offer a cutting edge and secure Cryptocurrency, NFT, and Smart Contract platform that cannot be influenced, hampered, or shutdown, by anybody or any entity.

 We will Reesist!